What’s the difference between writing, copywriting and editing, anyway?

 Umm, I have a question that isn’t listed here?

 That’s okay!
 Drop me an email via my contact form and ask away.
-I’m always happy to receive new website enquiries, and even if we don’t end up working together, I might be able to refer you to someone who’s perfect for your project.
+I’m always happy to receive new website enquiries, and even if we don’t end up working together, I might be able to refer someone to you who’s just perfect for your project.